StoneCoded/scot_covid_app/README.md

 1. Files and Implementation
 2. Project Overview
 3. Results and Observations
+4. Moving Forward
-4. Licensing, Authors, and Acknowledgements
+5. Licensing, Authors, and Acknowledgements

 ## 1. Files and Implementation